Generalized prolate spheroidal functions: algorithms and analysis: Numerical evaluation of GPSFs

-\begin{remark} It turns out that because of the structure of $A_K$, standard numerical algorithms will compute the components of eigenvector $\tilde{a_n}$ (see \ref{2020})), and thus the coefficients of a GPSF in a Zernike expansion, to high relative precision.
-In particular, the components of $\tilde a_n$ that are of magnitude far less than machine precision, are computed to high relative precision.
+where, $\rbar_{N,i}$ is evaluated via Lemma \ref{lem755} and $a_{n,i}$ are the components of eigenvector (\ref{2020}) recovered in Step 3. \end{enumerate} \end{algorithm1} \begin{remark} It turns out that because of the structure of $A_K$, standard numerical algorithms (for example, the inverse power method) compute the components of eigenvector $\tilde{a}_n$ (see \eqref{2020}), and thus the coefficients of a GPSF in a Zernike expansion, to high relative precision.
+In particular, the components of $\tilde a_n$ that are of magnitude far less than machine precision are computed to high relative precision.
 For example, when using double-precision arithmetic, a component of $\tilde a_n$ of magnitude $10^{-100}$ will be computed in absolute precision to $116$ digits.
 This fact is proved in a more general setting in \cite{osipov}. \end{remark}

-\subsection{Numerical Evaluation of the Single Eigenvalue $\beta_{N,i}$}
+\subsection{Numerical evaluation of the single eigenvalue $\beta_{N,i}$}

-In this section, we describe a sum that can be used to evaluate the eigenvalue $\beta_{N,n}$ (see Theorem \ref{5.100}) for fixed $n$ to high relative precision.
+In this section, we describe a numerical method to evaluate the eigenvalue $\beta_{N,n}$ (see \eqref{5.100}) for fixed $n$ to high relative precision.

 The following is a technical lemma will be used in the proof of Theorem \ref{960}. \begin{lemma} For all non-negative integers $N,k$,

 where $\varphi_{N,k}$ is defined in (\ref{7.30}) and $p\geq-1$ is an integer. \end{lemma} \begin{proof} Using (\ref{6.20}),